biocross/Librarian/README.md

 </div>

-> Librarian is an easy way to serve your iOS & Android builds on your local network, and make dogfooding and testing development versions of your app effortless.
+> Librarian is an easy way to serve your iOS & Android builds on your local network, and make testing internal versions of your app effortless.

 [![NPM Version](http://img.shields.io/npm/v/librarian-server.svg?style=flat)](https://www.npmjs.org/package/librarian-server)